digitalfotografen/TensilePi/README.md

 * Pi-Plates DAQC2plate https://pi-plates.com/daqc2r1/

 Origin
-This sottware are inspired by the demo program ppLogger for DAQ from Pi-Plates. https://github.com/pi-plates
+This software are inspired by the demo program ppLogger for DAQ from Pi-Plates. https://github.com/pi-plates